About the Consortium

 The Consortium has overseen the successful registration of the 26 substances under its remit.
-For all substances, Lead Registrant dossiers were required by the deadline of 30 November 2010.
+For all those substances, Lead Registrant dossiers were required by the deadline of 30 November 2010.
 All Lead Registrants successfully submitted their dossiers before the deadline.
 In total, around 450 registrations were submitted for the Lead REACH Consortium substances.
 Now, the Consortium continues to maintain the dossiers of its substances, periodically reviewing for new information relevant to registration and updating the dossiers where required.

 The Consortium is committed to producing generic, REACH-compliant SDS templates for use by its members; the latest versions are available in the Members’ section of the website.

 Governance: how we work